-Because if a child abuses a family and moves onto another home—as children with reactive attachment disorder often do—the abuse follows there too.
-And throughout the child’s life into adulthood.
+Because if a child abuses a family and moves onto another home—as children with reactive attachment disorder often do—the abuse follows there, into their adulthood, and onto future generations.

 Will the system do the right thing eventually?

-Or will they continue to blame and ostracize the adoptive parents, next of kin, or other adults who step in?
+Or will they continue to blame and ostracize the parents, next of kin, or other caregivers?
 Will they keep denying effective resources and training to the families who need it most?
 Will they continue to perpetuate the cycle of abuse, neglect, and violence in our world?

 *pseudonym to protect identity